Secure Automation Testing at Scale Leveraging SBOX - Test Guild Podcast

 MICHAEL:

 Yeah, one way to look at this is: Why do people create their own Selenium Grid in-house in the first place?
 Let’s start from that perspective.
 I would typically find that it’s because it's super easy to get started with.
 Basically, you download the software, you spin it up and there you go.
-You've got something to show; you've got something to run tests again.
+You've got something to show; you've got something to run tests against.
 It becomes a bit more problematic when we look at things like maintenance.
 That's a whole different story.
 There's a lot happening all the time in the browser ecosystem, and in the Selenium space as well.
 New releases come out frequently.
-It's becoming very cumbersome and very time-consuming to keep a Selenium Grid once you have it up to date.
+It's becoming very cumbersome and very time-consuming to keep a Selenium Grid, once you have it, up to date.
 Effectively that's what you want.
 You want to make sure you're running your tests, of course, also against all the browser versions, but very or most importantly, you want to test it against the new stuff.
 So that's where people usually start.
 Now where SBOX comes in, or how we solve some of those issues, basically we are the only enterprise solution that was built from the ground up to be inside the customer's firewall.

 Typically, if a company decides to build their own grid, they are probably looking at having it inside their own firewall.
 So, they may just go off and build it on their own.
 But of course, they end up with all those maintenance issues.
 That's exactly what we solve because we give you all the bells and whistles and the convenience of the SaaS products because those products are great, right?
 With the difference that it's running completely inside your own firewall.
 So there's no data going to the outside.
 You don't need any external access from outside to get back in.
 So that's the key differentiator.